 Pojat (1958), set in Oulu, was about the schoolboys of Rintala's own generation, who grew up during the war.
 In the absence of fathers, the boys idolize German soldiers, and dream of heroic deeds.
 One of them, Immu, who studies at the lyceum, starts to develop a critical stand toward death and war.
 Mikko Niskanen's film version of Pojat was not especially faithful to the novel, but Rintala accepted the changes.
 The seventeen years old Vesa-Matti Loiri made an unforgettable performance as Jake, whose mother leaves him for a German soldier.
 In the novel Jake commits suicide, but at the end of the film Jake runs after a train, and dragged along by the last railroad car, cries for his mother.
 Rintala returned to the life of Immu, a disillusioned idealist, and Pate, a failed careerist, in Pikkuvirkamiehen kuolema (1959).

-out.
-After seeing the film, Rintala felt that Niskanen had rubbed the
+clean the tables.
+Upon seeing the film, Rintala felt that Niskanen had

-edge off his text and decided to take a more critical perspective.
-The
+edge off his text and decided to take a more critical perspective on

 toward the common crowd.
-At the end, when peace comes, he says to his
+When peace is declared, he says to his

 men: "There'll be another war.
 One day . . . somewhere . . . that's